From amusement park ride malfunctions to dealing with customer theft: the workplace mishaps and misadventures of CGS students and faculty

 A similar experience happened to senior Leon Liu at his job as an Olive Garden host.
 When he wasn’t greeting customers at the front desk, he was working the phones taking calls from those looking to make a reservation or to-go orders.
 At around 10 pm one night, Liu picked up a call and recited the signature host greeting: “Lake Oswego Olive Garden.
 This is Leon.
 How may I help you?”

-It was someone wanting to place a to-go order, so Leon put the caller on hold and transferred the call to the to-go team.
-Where it all went wrong was the to-go team missed the call, leaving him on hold and pretty soon the phone rang again.
-Liu repeated his greeting; it was the same customer, this time a more urgent and annoyed tone creeping into his words.
+Someone wanted to place a to-go order, so Leon put the caller on hold and transferred the call to the to-go team.
+What went wrong was that the to-go team missed the call, leaving him on hold.
+Pretty soon, the phone rang again.
+Liu repeated his greeting; it was the same customer, this time with a more urgent and annoyed tone creeping into his words.

 When the to-go team finally picked up the call, to their overall surprise, the customer requested to speak to the manager to complain.
 The customer was transferred and was left on hold with no response once more.
 Impatient and officially ticked off, the customer called the front desk for the third time.
 Again, having no idea it was the same customer, Leon repeated his greeting once more only to be met with a torrent of angry words on the other side of the line.